jkramerjj/consul/website/source/intro/getting-started/agent.html.markdown

 Consul will automatically try to reconnect to _failed_ nodes, allowing it to recover from certain network conditions, while _left_ nodes are no longer contacted.

-Additionally, if an agent is operating as a server, a graceful leave is important to avoid causing a potential availability outage affecting the [consensus protocol](/docs/internals/consensus.html).
+Additionally, if an agent is operating as a server, a graceful leave is important because it is needed to avoid causing a potential availability outage affecting the [consensus protocol](/docs/internals/consensus.html).
 See the [guides section](/docs/guides/index.html) for details on how to safely add